capsule-corp-ternoa/ternoa-js/README.md

 **That being said, You can opt for the manual route which although being complex, offers more versatility.**

-The Simple way automated the 3 steps (Create -> Sign => Send) assosiated with creating an NFT making it much easier to use while not allowing any room for customisation and optimisation.
+The Simple way automated the 3 steps (Create -> Sign => Send) associated with creating an NFT making it much easier to use while not allowing any room for customisation and optimisation.

 The manual way provides much more versatility but is significantly more complex.
-Let's say for example you can batch transactions together instead of executing them one by one (covered in example section).
+Let's say for example you want to batch transactions together instead of executing them one by one (covered in example section).
 It'll be useful if you want to simplify the process of creating a large amount of NFTs and minimize repetitive tasks like sending and signing each transaction.

 ##### STEP 1 - Create an NFT transaction